Date: March 2020

 Senior management should follow up to ensure that the remedial action plan has been implemented to prevent the accident from occurring again.
 The safety committee and management should periodically review all accident data to determine if the same types of accidents continue to occur or if more accidents are occurring at a particular location.
 If so, corrective action should be taken immediately.
 The safety committee can also play an important role in accident review and remedial action planning.

-Accidents Should Be Investigated To:
+Incidents Should Be Investigated To:

 - Determine what went wrong